Teaching and Mentoring

 How do we bridge the gap between intention and results in information literacy and in statistics?
 It is a complex problem with issues ranging from education to visual perception to ethics (e.g., when is a plot or proportion “intentionally” misleading?).

 For my small part, I do my best to simply be passionate about making information literacy and statistics universal topics of education and discussion in our information-rich world.
 Nobody should be scared of statistics because of complicated formulas or arcane rulesets.
+We should all have the tools to understand our worlds through quantitative rigor.

 Growth Through Mentoring